teuben/sd2018/casa/README.md

 ### Testing your SD2018 environment

-If you have installed all the components below, and when you start up casa, from the CASA prompt the following commands should work do something sensible:
+If you have installed all the components below, and when you start up casa, from the CASA prompt the following commands should work and do something sensible:

       qac_version()